PostgREST/postgrest/nix/README.md

 also run in CI, with the exception of the IO and Memory checks that need to be run separately.

+`postgrest-with-postgresql-*` take a command as an argument and will run it with a temporary database. `postgrest-with-all` will run the command against all supported PostgreSQL versions.
+Tests run without `postgrest-with-*` are run against the latest PostgreSQL version by default.

 `postgrest-watch` takes a command as an argument that it will re-run if any source file is changed.
-For example, `postgrest-watch postgrest-test-spec-all` will re-run the full spec test suite against all PostgreSQL versions on every change.
+For example, `postgrest-watch postgrest-with-all postgrest-test-spec` will re-run the full spec test suite against all PostgreSQL versions on every change.

 ## Tour